 WOMEN IN CLASSICAL INDIAN LITERATURE

-e classical Indian literatureHindu Civilisation
+There is a vast literature on the position of women in the classical Indian literature.
+The scholarship prior to the emergence of feminist historiography was driven, ideologically, to assert the superiority of Indian culture and therefore laboured to construct a glorious past in which women were celebrated and the gender-equations in the society were egalitarian.
+This entire project was known as the Altekarian paradigm, called so after the book by the historian A S Altekar called The Position of Women in Hindu Civilisation.
+Feminist revisionist historiography challenges this paradigm, most notably in the works of Uma Chakravarti and Lata Mani.
+However, the following discussion on the history of women’s social positioning is largely drawn from the work of Upinder Singh.

 The earliest time period which traced the position of women in India is roughly from 2000 B.C. or during the Rig Vedic period.
 The information regarding the position of women in India cannot be proven with certainty because the Harappan period has not left enough literary or archaeological data for that purpose.
 The only available evidence of that period was the terracotta figurines of female deities, which they probably used to worship, but the overall position of women in the society of that period cannot be deciphered conclusively from such limited sources.
 Various other terracotta figurines depicted ordinary mortal women engaged in various kinds of food processing activities like kneading and grinding.
 Among these, some depicted motherhood including representation of pregnant women and women carrying infants close to their breasts.
-From these sources, the historians are able to deconstruct the position of wome’n during this period conclusively.
-Thus, when we historicise the actual understanding of the position of women in India, we infer edthat it can be traced back to the Rig Vedic period.
+From these sources, historians can deconstruct women’s position during this period conclusively.
+Thus, when we historicise the actual understanding of the position of women in India, we infer that it can be located from the Rig Vedic period.

 REINTERPRETING THE VEDIC AGE

 Historians have often concluded that the Vedic age is considered the golden age for women.
 The 19th-century socio-religious reformers often pointed out the Vedic goddesses, the hymns composed by women, women sages, rituals where women took part along with their husbands, women participated in chariot races and social gatherings in order to prove the British that women of India were in a better position in the ancient times than their Western counterparts.
 However, recent historical studies have tended to think otherwise.
 Although Rig Veda mentions the achievements of certain women, they usually belong to the higher classes while ignoring the experiences of women who belong to the margins.
-Certain female goddesses were celebrated, but it was not as important or infamous as their male counterparts.
-The number of hymns attributed to women were erequite small, and so was the number of women sages.
-They had very limited access to education, and women priests were not mentioned in the Rig Veda.
+Certain female goddesses were celebrated, but it was not as essential or infamous as their male counterparts.
+The number of hymns attributed to women were relatively small, and so was the number of women sages.
+They had minimal access to education, and women priests were not mentioned in the Rig Veda.
 They participated with their husbands in various sacrifices but did not have the right to perform such sacrifices independently, nor could they be the receivers or givers of dana and dakshina.